harryharrold/performance/FullText.md

 ![Overwhelming Specification Mime](images/8725106300-thumb.jpg)

 We shouldn't confuse the futility of writing documentation of what software _should_ do with the noble and necessary work of documenting what software does, and how and why it does it.

-### end heresy

 Let's focus instead on "Working Software".